wombleabroad/android-data-utils/README.md

     }

 Avoiding the use of string literals in DDL and queries is usually a good idea, but can lead to some messy, error-prone string concatenation.
-The 'Table' class provides a fluent interface for table creation that mitigates this.
+The `Table` class provides a fluent interface for table creation that mitigates this.
 To create the "myTable" table with an index on the "my_text_value" column, do the following: